9:30 AM in the Fellowship Hall

 The design of Sunday School is to engage youth by engaging God’s Word.
-Our current format is “Master Teacher” where we gather around the Youth Center in Table Groups.
+Our current format is “Master Teacher” where we gather around the Fellowship Hall in Table Groups.
 Tables are designated as Jr High (Grades 7-9) or Sr High (Grades 10-12).
 Youth are welcome to choose their table to be a part of for the school year.

 10:45 AM in the Worship Center